GhazT1/GhazT1/README.md

-# Hi, I'm GhazT1 | Senior Data Professional 📊
+# Hi, I'm Ghazi | Senior Data Professional 📊

 With over **4+ years of experience**, I bridge the gap between complex data and strategic business decisions.
 I specialize in turning raw data into high-impact narratives that drive stakeholder action.